rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

  - Register number
  - Function number

-A PCI device can be anything.
-It can be a VGA card, Ethernet Network Controller, Sound card etc.., Now we need to figure out a way to communicate with these PCI devices.
-There are two ways to do this.
+A PCI device could be anything ranging from a VGA card, Ethernet Network Controller to a Sound card, mouse or keyboard.
+Now we need to figure out a way to communicate with these PCI devices.
+There are two ways to do this...
 ### Ports I/O
 In this method, there exists a special I/O address space away from the RAM and an IO pin is enabled each time an I/O query happens.
 Looking at this the CPU diverts the query to this address space.
 Device address spaces are embedded into this.
 They are accessed as `base_address + io_offset` using special offsets called Ports.
 ### Memory Mapped I/O
 In this method the device address spaces are embedded in the RAM itself and we just need to know where they are situated in order to access them.